Two tricky questions…

 If you do not feel that you get the ‘right’ sensations guiding you towards having a wee at that middle point and you leave it too late before the bladder suddenly decides for you, or you get unexpected leakage, then I would suggest you use the clock as a guide for a while (but all the while trying to tune in to any sensations you are getting).

-Start with an hour, then have a wee, noticing how small they are at this stage, but once you are comfortable with this don’t stick here too long or your bladder will get into an annoying ‘habit’ of thinking this is all you can do.
+Start with an hour, then have a wee, noticing how small they are at this stage.
+Then, once you are comfortable with this, don’t stick here too long or your bladder will get into an annoying ‘habit’ of thinking this is all you can do.
 Move up in 15 minute increments as feels comfortable and ‘safe’ to do.
 Remember the goal is just 2-3 hours of holding – no need for more.

 There are also medical conditions of the bladder

 - Overactive Bladder (OAB), often colloquially termed ‘irritable bladder’ is a pathology with symptoms of frequency, urgency and urge incontinence.
-Commonly you feel a strong urge to wee and either get only a tiny wee out or you feel the bladder contract and it can just empty itself partially or completely (urge incontinence).
-If after organising your fluid intake (as above) you still struggle with bladder control, keep a bladder diary (use Squeezy App) to monitor the pattern and discuss it with your GP.
-There is medication that can help ‘calm’ a bladder and working with a physiotherapist on your pelvic floor muscles will also improve your control.
+Commonly you feel a strong urge to wee but only a small wee comes out.
+Or you feel the bladder suddenly contract and leak, partially or completely (called urge incontinence).
+If you have tried the tips above, but you still struggle with bladder control, keep a bladder diary to discuss the pattern with your GP.
+There is medication that can help ‘calm’ a bladder.
+Or working with a physiotherapist on your pelvic floor muscles will also improve your control.

 - You can have a low grade bladder infection and not necessarily realise this.
 Watch for cloudy urine, funny smells, feeling off colour.
 The dipstix test at the GP is not that reliable – you may need to send your urine off for testing

-- You may not be making the hormones that suppress night time bladder production (over age 70 this naturally declines).
-Note if you have massive urine volumes at night even though you are not drinking and discuss this with your GP.
+- You may not be making the hormones that suppress night time bladder production.
+If you have massive urine volumes at night, even though you are not drinking, discuss this with your GP.

 - Paradoxically – wearing a pad to prevent leakage can irritate the bladder tube and increase urge and leaks.
 Try going without a pad or wearing knickers with an inbuilt pad to see if this is the case.

-As with all the supported mums advice: if your symptoms aren’t getting better, or you feel you need some individualised help, ask your GP to check you and if appropriate refer you to a specialist physiotherapist.
+If your symptoms aren’t getting better, ask your GP to check you and if appropriate refer you to a specialist physiotherapist.

 Ever have one of those days where you seem to need to wee and wee and wee?
 Not necessarily unpleasantly but you think “where is it all coming from????”

 The body constantly re-adjusts our fluid balance – and sometimes does this really dramatically.
 You see it best by watching how tight/loose your rings are.
-Notice this week how sometimes you can slide your rings about easily and then other times they are stuck on tight.
+Notice this week how sometimes you can slide your rings about easily but other times they are stuck on tight.
 The body holds fluid when it is hot and dumps it as it gets colder.
-We also have circadian rhythms that affect fluid in and out – most people wee more in the mornings and less in the afternoon.
+We also have circadian rhythms that affect fluid in and out.
+Most people wee more in the mornings and less in the afternoon.